 As an advanced degree of an emerging field, the PhD in Industrial Heritage and Archaeology does not fit neatly into the conceptual framework of typical degree programs in more established disciplines.
 Our students develop competencies in research as well as formal and substantive bases of knowledge in multiple disciplinary areas.

+Students in the PhD program can receive up to three years of funding via assistantships that cover the costs of tuition and provide a stipend.
 Doctoral students formulate original research projects in consultation with a faculty committee; secure financial support; define rigorous data collection and analytical schemes; and generate solutions that satisfy preestablished procedures.
 Research topics have included the rise and decline of industrial facilities, the environmental consequences of past industrial developments, and heritage-related tourism, among others.

 Because heritage problems do not exist in theoretical vacuums, partnerships with sponsors offering real-world problems will drive many student projects in the future; in most instances, student research agendas will cohere with, or arise from the needs of sponsoring organizations.
 These opportunities serve to involve students in the critical business of proposal writing, sponsor negotiations, and budget generation, as well as provide sources of financial support.

-In addition to those seeking appointment to academic professorships, many of our doctoral students wish to become directors of industrial heritage museums and national or international heritage organizations, as well as partners in major “brownfields” reclamation and redevelopment projects.
+In addition to those seeking appointment to academic professorships, many of our doctoral students become directors of industrial heritage museums and national or international heritage organizations, as well as partners in major “brownfields” reclamation and redevelopment projects.